liatrio/devops-bootcamp/docs/README.md

         Here, students are required to provide an OpenAPI specification which their Backstage instance can ingest and associate with a definition for an API having source code in a repo owned by the student's organization.
-Students may use a repo that already has an Open API spec file or they may generate the necessary spec data from an API.
+Students may use a repo that already has an OpenAPI spec file or they may generate the necessary spec data from an API.
       estMinutes: 30
       technologies: